-Display and classified print revenue primarily represents sales of advertising space within the Company's core and niche newspapers.
-Display and classified print revenue decreased \$293 and \$150 in the three and six months ended June 30, 2023, respectively, primarily due to a volume decrease in display and classified advertisements, resulting from the discontinuation of the Saturday Briefing publication at the end of 2022.
+Display and classified print revenue primarily represents sales of advertising space within the Company's core newspaper.
+Display and classified print revenue decreased \$174 and \$324 in the three and nine months ended September 30, 2023, respectively, primarily due to a volume decrease in display advertisements.

-Preprint revenue primarily reflects preprinted advertisements inserted into the Company's core newspapers, niche publications, and distributed to publications in other markets, or distributed to non-subscribers through the mail or through third-party distributors to households in targeted areas in order to provide total market coverage for advertisers.
-Preprint advertising also includes other services revenue related to the Company's niche publications.
+Preprint revenue primarily reflects preprinted advertisements inserted into the Company's core newspaper and distributed to publications in other markets.
 While most print advertising streams have softened, preprint advertising continues to experience a much greater secular decline across the industry.
-Revenue decreased \$829 and \$2,273 in the three and six months ended June 30, 2023, respectively, primarily due to a volume decline in home delivery mail advertisements and in preprint newspaper inserts distributed to publications in other markets.
+Revenue decreased \$1,813 and \$4,086 in the three and nine months ended September 30, 2023, respectively, primarily due to a volume decline in home delivery mail advertisements and in preprint newspaper inserts distributed to publications in other markets.

-The Company's agreement allowing it to distribute preprinted advertisements through the mail or through third-party distributors to households in targeted areas was not renewed and will end August 31, 2023.
+The Company's agreement allowing it to distribute preprinted advertisements through the mail or through third-party distributors to households in targeted areas was not renewed and ended August 31, 2023.
 This program was forecasted to generate approximately \$1,000 a month in revenue this year, although that has been declining as advertisers move away from coupon inserts.
 As a result of the end of the distribution agreement whose weekly shared mail coupons and home delivery inserts supported the Company's niche publications, the Company decided to stop print-only editions of its niche publications, Al Dia and Briefing after August 30, 2023.
 Al Dia will continue as a digital-only product and publish online daily, as news develops, and in a weekly ePaper edition.
-Briefing will be discontinued as a weekly newspaper, and the brand will be retired.
+Briefing was discontinued as a weekly newspaper, and the brand was retired.